salarcode/ASProxy/ASProxy/Readme.txt

 ****************************************
 Version History

+Version 5.5 Beta3 2009/11/14
+* New: Streaming download.
+ASProxy will stream resume supported downloads.
+This will decrease presure on the server to buffer all the download data.
+	But still it is possible to force ASProxy enable resume-support feature to not supported site byt buffering.
+* Fixed: Setting document.domain throws exception in javasceript which is striped in this version.

 Version 5.5 Beta2 2009/10/25
 * New: User Access Control behaves like an IP blocker and helps you to block or allow certain IPs access to ASProxy.